-There also has a specific procedure for collection, control and treatment of radioactive waste activities as specified in the Nuclear Malaysia's safety, health and environment manual.
-The Waste Treatment Centre, an organization within Nuclear Malaysia, is gave responsibility to manage radioactive waste and chemical waste.
-In this centre, radioactive wastes are categorized and separated based on their types, solid or/and liquid and according to the standard classification of radioactive waste established by the IAEA.
-With respect of spent fuel, until now, Nuclear Malaysia has no spent fuel at all.
-However, the RTP was designed in such a way that it can be used as a storage facility for spent fuels before these spent fuels are sent back to the supplier.
+There is also a specific procedure for collection, control and treatment of radioactive waste activities as specified in the Nuclear Malaysia's safety, health and environment manual.
+The Waste Technology Development Centre (WasTeC), an organization within Nuclear Malaysia, is give responsibility to manage radioactive waste and chemical waste.
+WasTeC is recognized as a national centre for management of radioactive waste in Malaysia.
+In this centre, radioactive wastes are categorized and separated based on their types, solid or/and liquid according to the standard classification of radioactive waste established by the AELB in the Atomic Energy Licensing (Radioactive Waste Management) Regulations 2011.
+Radioactive waste in Malaysia is classified in accordance with the above regulation.